International Students and Staff Centre (at the “Erasmus and International Home”)

 All classes and other academic activities of the course in Communication Engineering are held on Campus.

-The Campus, officially named “Parco Area delle Scienze”, is located just outside the limits of the town, six kilometers south of the town centre and is reached by a bus service (no. 7 or 21) in 15 mins from the town centre.
+The Campus, officially named “Parco Area delle Scienze”, is located six kilometers south of the town centre and is reached by a bus service (no. 7, 14 or 21) in 15-20 min from the town centre.

 Non-EU prospective students who applied and received an email or a letter of acceptance from the Admission Committee of the Master’s of Science in Communication Engineering at the University of Parma are eligible as students of that course.
 If they got their pre-enrollment from an Italian Embassy/Consulate they can enroll with no need of further actions by the University.

 The enrollment procedure is the same for all the courses of the University of Parma and is almost entirely online.
-However, since some of the online procedure directions are in Italian, students enrolling in Communication Engineering (taught in English) may find it more convenient to go to the Registry Office (Office name: “Segreteria Studenti di Ingegneria e Architettura”.
+However, since some of the online procedure instructions are in Italian, students enrolling in Communication Engineering (taught in English) may find it more convenient to go to the Registry Office (Office name: “Segreteria Studenti di Ingegneria e Architettura”.
 Address: Parco Area delle Scienze, 23 – Campus universitario – Parma.
-Phone: +39 0521 905111, Fax +39 0521 906051, e-mail: email@example.com) to submit the documents.
+Phone: +39 0521 905111, Fax +39 0521 906051, e-mail: firstname.lastname@example.org) to get assistance in submitting the documents.

 Note that before going to the Registry Office for enrollment, it is necessary to apply for the Residence Permit (“Permesso di soggiorno”) and to get the Tax Code (“Codice Fiscale”), as explained above.

 The step for enrollment following the online procedure is the payment of the first installment of the tuition fee (see: http://ingegneria.unipr.it/communication-eng > Admission fees).
-The payment can be done in any bank using a special form (MAV) printed at the end of the online enrollment procedure or issued by the Registry Office or by using one of the major international Credit Cards.
+The payment can be made in any bank using a special form (MAV) that can be found at the end of the online enrollment procedure and printed , or issued by the Registry Office.
+Payment can also be made by using one of the major international Credit Cards.

 The enrollment procedure should be performed duly on time to be able to attend classes from the very first lectures.